-The retirement rates disclosed in the IMRF December 31, 2017 and the TRS June 30, 2017 Actuarial Valuations were used to estimate the single retirement ages pursuant to the Alternative Measurement Method for GASB 74/75.
+The retirement rates disclosed in the IMRF December 31, 2017 Actuarial Valuation were used to estimate the single retirement ages pursuant to the Alternative Measurement Method for GASB 74/75.

 For any active participant who will not meet the service requirement necessary to retire at the single retirement ages, it is assumed they have prior service with a different employer and therefore will be eligible to retire.
-In the current valuation, there are 2 participants impacted by this assumption.
+In the current valuation, there are two participants impacted by this assumption.